QBlobster/true-single-phase-clock/README.md

 ```
 ## Usage

-Make sure to start from the `C shell` by `tcsh` and set the environment variable for HSPICE.
+Make sure to start from `C shell` by `tcsh` and set the environment variable for HSPICE.

 ```Shell
 # Change to C shell